VICE PRESIDENT OF INVESTMENT, THE CONNECTICUT PROJECT

-Purpose-driven and committed to equitable outcomes across the state, Mirellise serves as Vice President of Philanthropy at The Connecticut Project, where she leads philanthropic strategy development, stakeholder engagement, and the design and implementation of the organization’s myriad of social investments and grantmaking efforts.
+Purpose-driven and committed to equitable outcomes across the state, Mirellise serves as Vice President of Investment at The Connecticut Project, where she leads philanthropic strategy development, stakeholder engagement, and the design and implementation of the organization’s myriad of social investments and grantmaking efforts.

 Mirellise has over twenty years of experience in the public and non-profit sectors, including policy, advocacy, and philanthropy.
 Prior to joining The Connecticut Project, she was Executive Director of the Tauck Family Foundation, a Bridgeport-focused grant-maker.
 She has also held policy and advocacy leadership roles at several international nonprofit organizations.
 Mirellise’s professional career began at the U.S. Department of Labor, where her work centered on child labor and education technical assistance grant programs, research, and policy.
 She has also served in various capacities on a number of Connecticut nonprofit boards and philanthropic membership organizations.
 Mirellise lives with her family in Darien, Connecticut.